Siddharthrajrana/Photopix/README.md

 This is the first website I'm hosting through git .

-check out the site https://siddharthrajrana.github.io/Photopix/
+Check out the site https://siddharthrajrana.github.io/Photopix/